Shuzhengz/cse15l-lab-reports/report3.md

 plos/pmed.0020246.txt
 ```

-It narrows the search down to only `pmed` files that are also `.txt` so that you don't have your
+It narrows the search down to only `pmed` files that are also `.txt`, and it is useful because you
-screen flooded with unecessary files
+wouldn't have your screen flooded with unecessary files